The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Ejecta Delivery Efficiency for 4 impact

 \subsection{Generic delivery efficiency}

 Before addressing the delivery efficiencies of possible \yr4 impacts specifically, we first examine simulated hypothetical impacts at randomly selected locations across the Moon on 2032 December 22, with points colored by the fraction of material delivered to Earth within 100 days (Figure~\ref{fig:ejecta}).
+The figure was created from 300,000 simulated particles (3000 locations, each producing 100 ejected particles, simulation time step 0.01 days, more details below).

 Ejecta trajectories are computed with the same code as was used for computing the trajectory of \yr4 (Section~\ref{sec:methods}).
 The pole and orientation of the Moon at the time of impact were computed using the SpiceyPy Python wrapper \citep{Annex2020} for NASA's SPICE toolkit \citep{Acton2018}.
 Specifically, we retrieved the orientation of the Moon's north pole, the libration angle of the Moon (i.e., the angle between the Earth vector and the Moon’s prime meridian), and the surface rotation speeds for Julian Ephemeris Date (JDE) 2463589.139 corresponding to approximately 1520 UT on 2032 December 22.
 The Moon’s North Pole direction in the ecliptic J2000 frame is given by the unit vector $\vec{n} = [0.0127,\ -0.0245,\ 0.9996]$ indicating an obliquity relative to the ecliptic of $1.6^\circ$.
 The libration angle was found to be $0.696^\circ$ East, meaning the sub-Earth point was slightly east of the Moon’s prime meridian at the time.
 The rotational velocity of the lunar surface is found to be only a few meters per second, negligible compared to the ejection speeds being considered and the rotational speed of the Moon's surface was ignored in the ejecta simulations.